aoijs/documentation/functions/usdhasanyrole.md

----
-description: checks if the user has at least one of the required roles
----

 # $hasAnyRole

 This function checks if the user has at least one of the specified roles, returns `true` or `false`.